drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko rolled with the landing. *Don’t look up.
 Down.
 Whatever.* She took off at a sprint, leaping between rubble like stones in a river.
 When she reached the last rock, she brought her legs close in to her chest and launched towards Tsukuyomi’s back.

 As she connected, Tsukuyomi lashed out reflexively with two tails, attempting to strike Chiyoko from both sides.
-But Chiyoko bent her legs to absorb the landing and pushed off in the same movement, catapaulting over Tsukuyomi’s shoulder and out of reach of the two tails.
+But Chiyoko bent her legs to absorb the landing and pushed off in the same movement, catapulting over Tsukuyomi’s shoulder and out of reach of the two tails.

 “I’m trying to help you, idiot!”
 Chiyoko’s body twisted in the air as she continued past Tsukuyomi.
 As Seiji came into view, Chiyoko loosed an arrow towards his hand.
 He cursed and dropped his blade.